Appalachian Development Highway System: Economic results

+A 2016–2019 study reported that the cumulative ADHS construction efforts had led to economic net gains of $54 billion (approximately 0.4 percent of national income) and had boosted incomes in the Appalachian region by reducing the costs of trade.
+The 2021 ADHS Cost-to-Complete Estimate Report reiterated previous compilations that construction investments made between 1965–2015 contributed to the annual generation of over $19.6 B additional Appalachian business sales, representing $9+ B added GRP.
+Usage of the ADHS was saving 231 million hours of travel time annually, equivalent to a $10.7 B savings in transportation costs and worker productivity per year.
+The increased economic activity was helping to maintain or create over 168,000 jobs across the 13 Appalachian states.
+In 2021 ARC forecast that by 2045 ADHS' construction expenses would yield a return on investment (ROI) of 3.7, meaning $3.70 in benefits for every $1.00 invested in construction.

+Employment gains credited to the ADHS were 16,270 new Appalachian jobs as of 1995; 42,190 by 2015.

 List of ADHS corridors

 Corridor A

 Corridor A is a highway in the states of Georgia and North Carolina.
-It travels from Interstate 285 (I-285) north of Atlanta northeasterly to I-40 near Clyde, North Carolina.
-I-40 continues easterly past Asheville, where it meets I-26 and Corridor B.
+It travels from Interstate 285 (I-285) north of Atlanta northeast of I-40 near Clyde, North Carolina.
+I-40 continues east past Asheville, where it meets I-26 and Corridor B.

 In Georgia, Corridor A travels along the State Route 400 (SR 400) freeway from I-285 to the SR 141 interchange southwest of Cumming.
 From here to Nelson, near the north end of I-575, Corridor A has not been constructed; its proposed path is near that of the cancelled Northern Arc.
 It begins again with a short piece of SR 372, becoming SR 515 when it meets I-575.
 SR 515 is a four-lane divided highway all the way to Blairsville.
 From Blairsville to North Carolina, the corridor has not been built, and SR 515 is a two-lane road.

 The short North Carolina Highway 69 (NC 69) takes Corridor A north to U.S. Route 64 (US 64) near Hayesville.
 Corridor A turns east on US 64, and after some two-lane sections, it becomes a four-lane highway.
 Corridor A switches to US 23 near Franklin, and meets the east end of Corridor K near Sylva.
 From Sylva to its end at I-40 near Clyde, Corridor A uses the Great Smoky Mountains Expressway, which carries US 23 most of the way and US 74 for its entire length.